Jack Ruby: Ruby's motive

-White House correspondent Seth Kantor was a passenger in Kennedy's motorcade.
-He testified that he had visited Parkland Hospital after Kennedy was shot, and that he felt a tug on his coat as he entered the hospital at about 1:30 p.m.
+White House correspondent Seth Kantor, who was a passenger in Kennedy's motorcade, testified that he had visited Parkland Hospital after Kennedy was shot, and that he felt a tug on his coat as he entered the hospital at about 1:30 p.m.
 He turned around to see Jack Ruby, who called him by his first name and shook his hand.
 He said that he had become acquainted with Ruby while he was a reporter for the Dallas Times Herald newspaper.
 According to Kantor, Ruby asked him if he thought that it would be a good idea for him to close his nightclubs for the next three nights because of the tragedy, and Kantor responded without thinking that doing so would be a good idea.

-Ruby denied that he had been at Parkland Hospital and the Warren Commission dismissed Kantor's testimony, saying that the encounter at Parkland Hospital would have to have taken place in a span of a few minutes before and after 1:30 pm, as evidenced by telephone company records of calls made by both people.
-The commission also pointed to contradictory witness testimony and to the lack of video confirmation of Ruby at the scene.
-The Commission concluded that "Kantor probably did not see Ruby at Parkland Hospital" and "may have been mistaken about both the time and the place that he saw Ruby".
+Witness Wilma Tice, testified to the Warren Commission that she saw Jack Ruby at Parkland Hospital.
+She also said that she saw a man, who may have been Seth Kantor, call Jack Ruby "Jack", Ruby denied that he had been at Parkland Hospital and the Warren Commission dismissed Kantor's testimony, saying that the encounter at Parkland Hospital would have to have taken place in a span of a few minutes before and after 1:30 pm, as evidenced by telephone company records of calls made by both people.
+The Commission also pointed to contradictory witness testimony and to the lack of video confirmation of Ruby at the scene.
+The Commission concluded that "Kantor probably did not see Ruby at Parkland Hospital" and "may have been mistaken about both the time and the place that he saw Ruby."

-In 1979, the House Select Committee on Assassinations re-examined Kantor's testimony and stated, "the Warren Commission concluded that Kantor was mistaken" about his Parkland encounter with Ruby, but "the Committee determined he probably was not."
+In 1979, the House Select Committee on Assassinations (HSCA) re-examined Kantor's testimony and stated, "the Warren Commission concluded that Kantor was mistaken" about his Parkland encounter with Ruby, but "the Committee determined he probably was not."
+Kantor wrote in his book, Who Was Jack Ruby?:

-Kantor also reported that Ruby might have tampered with evidence while at Parkland.
-Kantor researched the Ruby case for years.
-He wrote in Who Was Jack Ruby?:

 The mob was Ruby's "friend."
 And Ruby could well have been paying off an IOU the day he was used to kill Lee Harvey Oswald.
 Remember: "I have been used for a purpose," the way Ruby expressed it to Chief Justice Warren in their June 7, 1964 session.
 It would not have been hard for the mob to maneuver Ruby through the ranks of a few negotiable police.

 The House Select Committee on Assassinations wrote in its 1979 Final Report: